ahoshiyar/ordPens/cran-comments.md

 New maintainer: Aisouda Hoshiyar <aisouda.hoshiyar@hsu-hh.de>

 Old maintainer: Jan Gertheiss <jgerthe@uni-goettingen.de>

-* checking examples ...
-[178s] NOTE
-  Examples with CPU (user + system) or elapsed time > 10s

-Necessary examples to demonstrate cross validation results.

 ## Downstream dependencies

 There are currently no downstream dependencies for this package.

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Converted the time consuming examples to \dontrun{}.